The Enchanted Kitchen: an Online Course

 You’ll learn a lot a lot a lot.
 But I tailored lessons to be manageable even for super-busy folks who have countless responsibilities and constant, unexpected commitments.
 I want you to have tools to overcome the challenges life throws at you.

 2) Four audio recordings, from my Faerie hearth to your Fey heart.
 Hearing a spell’s words can be enchanting.
-Each recording is a quick audio snack: a recitation of a bit of that week’s PDF.
+Each recording is a quick audio snack: A recitation of a bit of that week’s PDF.

 You can divide the 45 minutes into two or three conversations.
 Conversations must occur during the span of the course or within a month after.